The Inner Compass: Reframing the Traffic Light Rewards/Punishment System Used In School

 But as you get older, it's important that you learn to think for yourself; not to just do what someone else tells you.
 Even teachers and other adults don't always know what's right for you.
 And you'll notice that sometimes other kids will encourage you to do things that will make that yellow light go on inside.
 You're the only one who knows what's right for you and you can always find that inner compass inside to find your way.

 Your job is to notice that feeling in your body that tells you when you're about to make a wrong turn.
-You already know inside what's right.
-It isn't always easy to choose to do what's right, but every time you listen to your inner compass, you get better at finding your way.
+You already know inside what's right, when you listen to your inner wisdom or your inner compass.
+It isn't always easy to choose to do what's right, but every time you practice listening to your inner compass, you get better at finding your way.

 I love that you are learning how to use your inner compass to make choices that are good for you, no matter what someone outside you says!"